-(p) Customer Loyalty Program
+(s) Customer Loyalty Program

 Customers earn loyalty program points from qualified purchases from the Group.
 The loyalty program points may be redeemed and applied for payment for future purchases from the Group.
-The loyalty program points have no expiry date, and there is no condition stipulated for application of the loyalty program points.
-Loyalty program points are considered a separate deliverable in a merchandise sales arrangement.
-A portion of the sales price is allocated to this revenue generating unit using vendor-specific objective evidence, and such amount is accounted for as deferred revenue in the Consolidated Balance Sheets.
+The loyalty program points would be expired on December 31 of the following year after they are awarded, and are redeemable for a maximum of 30% on the customers' future purchase amounts.
+Loyalty program points are considered a separate performance obligation in a merchandise sales arrangement.
+A portion of the sales price is allocated to this revenue generating unit using its relative standalone selling price, and such amount is accounted for as Deferred revenue in the Consolidated Balance Sheets.
 Deferred revenue is recognized as merchandise revenue at the time the customer redeems the loyalty program points in a future purchase, or when the Group is legally released from its obligation.
+The Company estimates the value of the future redemption patterns, including an estimate of the breakage for points that members will never redeem.
+The Company reviews the estimated value of points at least annually based upon the latest available information regarding redemption and expiration patterns.